Bresett/Atlas/README.md

 # Atlas
-Atlas Flexed - The Reclusive is not in our nature.
+Atlas Flexed - Reclusive is not in our nature.